Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor: Kinetic and magnetic inductance

 \subsection{Kinetic inductance}

-Let us first consider non-interacting chiral charge carriers with propagation velocity $v_D$ (see Fig. \ref{fig:supplementary:1}).
+Let us first consider non-interacting chiral charge carriers with propagation velocity $v_{\text{d}}$ (see Fig. \ref{fig:supplementary:1}).
+As explained in the main text, for incompressible quantum Hall edge channels, this velocity is a drift velocity $v_{\text{d}}(\nu)=-\partial_yU_\nu/B$ which depend on $\nu$ via the magnetic field and the dependence of the confining potential $U_\nu$ on $\nu$ itself as will be detailed in Sec. \ref{appendix/nu-potential}.
+However, to keep notations simple, we shall denote it by $v_{\text{d}}$ instead of $v_{\text{d}}(\nu)$ unless necessary.

 A net current flow corresponds to a chemical potential between chiral edge channels of opposite chirality.
 The corresponding kinetic energy is then obtained by adding together the energy of all quantum states which have been occupied when biasing chiral edge states with different chemical potential $\Delta \mu= -eV$:

-where $g(\varepsilon)= 1/ h v_D$ is the density of states (DOS) per unit length for a 1D-channel, $\nu$ the number of channels, $l$ the edge-state length.
+where $g(\varepsilon)= 1/ h v_{\text{d}}$ is the density of states (DOS) per unit length for a 1D-channel, $\nu$ the number of channels, $l$ the edge-state length.
 The voltage drop across the sample is $V=R_HI_\nu$, where $R_H=R_K/\nu=h/e^2\nu$ denotes the quantum Hall resistance at filling fraction $\nu$ and $I_\nu$ the current.
 The resulting kinetic energy is then quadratic in the current, as expected for a linear inductor:

 For a quantum Hall bar, we have two counter-propagating groups of $\nu$ chiral edge channels.
 Assuming that the two chiralities carry equal charge of the total current $I_\nu=\pm I/2$, this leads to a total kinetic energy